Getting Around Japan

 Cycling is a pleasant way to enjoy exploring Japan, and often faster than using public transport.
 Bicycle rental is available in all major cities, especially those with major sightseeing attractions such as Tokyo, Kamakura, Kyoto, Nara and Hiroshima.
 Local tourist information centres can provide details.

-There are regular long-distance bus services running between all the major regions and cities in Japan.
+Long-distance bus services run regularly between all the major regions and cities in Japan.
 Both daytime and overnight buses are available.
-It’s a cheap way to travel.
+It is a cheap way to travel.
 Also, by travelling at night, you can maximise sightseeing time during the day.

 JR Bus Kanto (www.jrbuskanto.co.jp) operates regular coach services between Osaka and Tokyo.
 JR Tokai (www.jrtbinm.co.jp) runs coach services between Osaka, Kyoto, Nagoya and several other cities.
 JR Chugoku (www.chugoku-jrbus.co.jp) operates services from Hiroshima and Yamaguchi.
 Willer Express (tel: +81 50 5805 0383;www.willerexpress.com) has direct coaches from Osaka to Sendai in northern Japan, as well as Hiroshima in the west and Nagasaki in the south.

 Seat belts are compulsory, and the speed limit on expressways is up to 100kph (62mph) although many drivers exceed this.
 In cities, the speed limit is 40kph (25mph).
 The use of mobile phones is illegal when driving.

 The Japan Automobile Federation (JAF) (tel: +81 570 008 139; www.jaf.or.jp/e) provides an English-language 'Rules of the Road' booklet, and JAF Road Service offers 24-hour breakdown assistance for both members and non-members (tel: 0570 00 8139, in Japan only).
 In the case of an accident, you must inform the police (tel: 110).

 An International Driving Permit is required.
 It's also advisable to have your passport on hand for additional identification.
 Foreign drivers can use an international licence for up to one year but must transfer to a local Japanese licence if staying longer.

 Traffic in cities is often congested, and extremely narrow roads can be found in both urban and rural areas.